surniaulula/wpsso-wc-metadata/readme.txt

 * gtin8
 * gtin
 * productID isbn
-* depth
+* depth (aka length)
+* width
+* height
+* weight
 * additionalProperty fluid_volume

 <h3>WPSSO Core Required</h3>

-WPSSO Product Metadata for WooCommerce SEO (WPSSO WCMD) is an add-on for [WooCommerce](https://wordpress.org/plugins/woocommerce/) and the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
+WPSSO Product Metadata for WooCommerce SEO (WPSSO WCMD) is an add-on for [WooCommerce](https://wordpress.org/plugins/woocommerce/) and the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/), which provides complete structured data for WordPress to present your content at its best on social sites and in search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.

 == Installation ==